rubocop/rubocop/manual/cops_bundler.md

 --- | ---
 Enabled | Yes

-Gems in consecutive lines should be alphabetically sorted
+Gems should be alphabetically sorted within groups.

 ### Example